gitkraken/gitkraken-client-docs/gitkraken-client/gitlab-gitkraken-client.md

 ---

-title: GitKraken Client GitLab Integration
+title: GitKraken Desktop GitLab Integration
 description: Integrate GitKraken with your GitLab repository by following these steps.
 taxonomy:
     category: gitkraken-client